Eigenvalue asymptotics for the damped wave equation on metric graphs: Studying the secular equation via pseudo-orbit expansions

 and obtain

 Hence the secular equation is

 We further denote $S(\lambda) = J \Sigma(\lambda)$.

 The following proposition compares the vertex scattering matrix behaviour in $1/n$ expansion with the coupling matrix for this particular vertex. \begin{proposition}(Vertex scattering matrix behaviour) \\ Let us assume a vertex with coupling given by a unitary matrix $U$.
-If
+If $U$ is of the form (\ref{eq-u}), then